rfhaque/benchpark/docs/add-a-system-config.rst

             selections.append(externals / "cuda" / "01-version-11-8-0-packages.yaml")

         return selections

+Note, if your externals are *not* installed via Spack, read `Spack documentation on modules <https://spack.readthedocs.io/en/latest/packages_yaml.html#external-packages>`_.

 4. Next, add any of the packages that can be managed by spack, such as blas/cublas pointing to the correct version, this will generate the software configurations for spack (``software.yaml``).
 The actual version will be rendered by Ramble when it is built.